-- One pot: This chicken stew is made in one pot, making cleaning up so much easier.
+- One pot: Similar to our roasted chicken and vegetables, this chicken stew is made in one pot, making cleaning up so much easier.

 - Flavors: Not only does this recipe call for a variety of vegetables, but it also uses spices such as Aleppo pepper (pul biber), sumac and dried mint which makes this stew extra delicious.

 - Easy: As easy as chop and cook, this is going to be one of the simplest stew recipes you've tried!

 - Chicken: You can use boneless and skinless chicken thighs or breast for this recipe.
 The chicken is cut into bite sized pieces.

 - Vegetables: Onions, garlic, potatoes, carrots and green peas are the vegetables you'll need to make this stew.
 I recommend using frozen peas for this recipe.

 - Spices: A combination of Aleppo pepper, sumac, oregano, dried mint, salt and pepper.

 - Tomato paste: To add some depth of color and flavor.
 Please avoid using crushed tomatoes or tomato sauce.

 - Heat the olive oil in a Dutch oven or a large pot over medium high heat.
 Sauté the chicken for a few minutes until it starts changing color.
 Add in the onion and garlic and cook for a few more minutes.

 - Add in the carrots and potatoes followed by the spices.
 Give it a nice stir and add the tomato paste and peas.
 Pour in 4 cups of water and bring it to a simmer.